dcassol/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     -   Note, this directory can have any name (*e.g.* <span style="color:green">***rnaseq***</span>, <span style="color:green">***varseq***</span>).
 Changing its name does not require any modifications in the run script(s).
     -   **Important subdirectories**:
         -   <span style="color:green">***param/***</span>
-            -   Stores non-CWL parameter files such as: *\*.param*, *\*.tmpl* and *\*.run.sh*.
-These files are only required for backwards compatibility to run old workflows using the previous custom command-line interface.
             -   <span style="color:green">***param/cwl/***</span>: This subdirectory stores all the CWL parameter files.
 To organize workflows, each can have its own subdirectory, where all `CWL param` and `input.yml` files need to be in the same subdirectory.
         -   <span style="color:green">***data/*** </span>
             -   FASTQ files